45m pitch for R6/7 combined (or 30m pitch for R6)

 Follow the Edwards Hut Track until you are at the top of the canyon and can see the hut.

-Has 7-8 pitches (several of which are jumpable) but lots of interesting bouldering, downclimbs and mandatory swims.
-Additional bolt anchors were installed in mid-January 2024.
-All abseil bolt anchors now two bolts.
+It has 8-9 pitches (several of which are jumpable) but lots of interesting bouldering, downclimbs, smaller jumps, and mandatory swims.
+Additional bolt anchors were installed in January 2024 and February 2025, and all abseil bolt anchors now have two bolts.

-There are a few hydraulic features that are easily avoided, but a slip while climbing or traversing could see you in a bit of trouble.
-Belays are recommended for the lead canyoner for these sections and also for accessing some of the anchors.
+A few hydraulic features are easily avoided, but a slip while climbing or traversing could get you in trouble.
+Belays are recommended for the lead canyoner for these sections and for accessing some anchors.

-Notwithstanding the above caution, the only sequency feature is the large siphon at R2.
-Climb up onto the TL to a single bolt and belay up 8m to the anchor, then rap down into a flat pool with 15m of rope out and swim with the flow around the corner whilst on the rope.
-A ledge just below water level is on the right of the flow at the top of the last 6m drop.
-From this ledge, pendulum/step to the left side.
-Pull the rope from there, then downclimb/jump the last waterfall.
+The only sequence feature is the large siphon at R2.
+Climb onto the TL to a single bolt for a belay and climb 8m to the anchor.
+Rap into a flat pool with 15m of rope out and swim with the flow around the corner, exiting on the left at the top of a 7m drop.
+Pull the rope from there, then downclimb/jump the waterfall.

 First kayak descent October 2012.